Johnnasimba/udagram-cloud-formation/README.md

-NOTE: CLOUDFORMATION STACK IS DELETED ON AWS TO REDUCE COST HENCE THE PROVIDED LINK NO LONGER WORKS The second assignment in the Udacity nondegree program for Cloud DevOps Engineer focused on deploying infrastructure as code, including a LoadBalancer, Launch Configuration, AutoScaling group, health check, security groups, and a Listener
+NOTE: CLOUDFORMATION STACK IS DELETED ON AWS TO REDUCE COST HENCE THE PROVIDED LINK NO LONGER WORKS.
+The second assignment in the Udacity nondegree program for Cloud DevOps Engineer focused on deploying infrastructure as code, including a LoadBalancer, Launch Configuration, AutoScaling group, health check, security groups, and a Listener